-Occupancy and reproduction for the now eight known peregrine falcon territories on or adjacent to HRC lands continues to be relatively high over the past nine seasons.
-Of the known peregrine falcon territories monitored during the 2021 season, six sites were occupied (75% occupancy).
-Shively Bluff and Tom Gulch were not occupied, and there was audio contact only at McCready Gulch.
-At least five juvenile peregrines were produced (Scotia, Holmes and Clapp) for a reproductive rate of 0.7 young per occupied territory.
+Occupancy and reproduction for the now eight known Peregrine falcon territories on or adjacent to HRC lands continues to be relatively high over the past 13 seasons.
+Of the known Peregrine falcon territories monitored during the 2022 season, four sites were occupied (50% occupancy).
+Shively Bluff, Tom Gulch, South Runenburg and McCready Ridge were not occupied, and there was audio contact only at West Runenburg.
+At least four juvenile Peregrines were produced (Scotia and Clapp) for a reproductive rate of 1.2 young per occupied territory.

 There were no operations within 0.5 mile of any of the occupied eyries, with the exception of use of the Shively Road, as discussed in the CDFW property-wide consultation language.
-The property-wide language was revised to account for the new eyrie at Shively Bluff on 14 July 2011, with the concurrence of the Wildlife Agencies on 26 July (Appendix I).
 There were no HRC operations within 1.0 mile such as helicopter yarding, blasting, or pile driving at any eyrie location during the breeding season.